Zint Barcode Generator and Zint Barcode Studio User Manual

 The colour picker tool

-A colour dialog is used to adjust the colour of the foreground and background of the generated image.
-In the Appearance tab click on the foreground eye eye or background eye eye button respectively.
-The colours can be reset to black-on-white using the "Reset" button, and exchanged one for the other using the swap swap button next to it.
+Referring back to Figure 7: Appearance Tab, the colours can be reset to black-on-white using the "Reset" button, and exchanged one for the other using the swap swap button next to it.

 3.7 Data Dialog